prestonbridgers/bitonic_sort/README.md

 it when debugging.
 Quality of life improvement that I should have done ages ago...)

+June 21, 2022: 10am-12noon (The implementation works for array sizes up to 2^11.
+Beyond that, it very nearly works, but I'll have to do some more digging to figure out why.
+At least we have proof of concept at this point...)

 ### Jacob Villemagne

 June 15, 2022: 2pm-4pm (Class Time: Started OpenMPI implementation)